 \section{Related Work}

-\textbf{3D Shape Generation.} For 3D shape generation, point cloud and voxel representation are widely used.
-Various methods have been proposed to generate a point cloud, including methods using variational auto-encoders~\citep{vaepointcloudgen}, generative adversarial networks~\citep{pcd_gan}, and normalizing flows~\citep{pointflow}.
-On the other hand, voxel-based 3D shape generation has been studied. \citet{voxel_gan} propose to use a generative adversarial network to generate voxel occupancy.
-A method, which is suggested by~\citet{minkowskiengine}, generates 3D shapes on voxel grids with a fully convolutional neural network that includes efficient sparse convolution. \citet{gca} propose a method that generates high-quality voxel-based shapes by iteratively applying 3D convolutional neural networks.
-A point cloud means that points on the cloud are continuous, borderless, and (possibly)~infinite.
-In contrast, voxels are similar to pixels -- coordinates are discretized and limited.
-Our method employs a voxel-based generation model to generate brick-wise scores since candidates for brick positions are discrete, and the number of bricks is finite.
+\paragraph{3D Shape Generation.} Point cloud and voxel representations are widely used in 3D shape generation.
+Various methods with variational auto-encoders~\citep{vaepointcloudgen}, generative adversarial networks~\citep{pcd_gan}, and normalizing flows~\citep{pointflow} have been proposed to generate point clouds.
+On the other hand, voxel-based 3D shape generation has been studied. \citet{voxel_gan} propose a generative adversarial network to generate voxel occupancy. \citet{minkowskiengine} generate 3D shapes on voxel grids with a fully convolutional network that includes efficient sparse convolution. \citet{gca} propose a method to generate high-quality voxel-based shapes applying 3D convolutional networks.

-\textbf{Sequential Part Assembly.} Unlike the sequential brick problem, a sequential part assembly problem also shares similar difficulties to the combinatorial optimization problem, i.e., exponentially increasing search spaces. \citet{blocksassemble} aim to assemble multi-part objects and tackle the problem with large-scale reinforcement learning and graph-based model architecture. \citet{assembly1} assemble incomplete 3D parts with a part retrieval network and a position prediction network.
-The retrieval model is trained with an embedding network, so corresponding parts have similar representations in a low-dimensional feature space. \citet{TAPNet} propose a model that sequentially moves a piled box into another container with different shapes.
-Their approach has to predict box removal orders and box positions in a new container.
-They tackled the problem by representing previous boxes into graphs and reinforcement learning with rewards considering physical constraints in the new container.
-In contrast to these methods, we tackle the sequential \emph{brick} assembly problem, which involves identical bricks to create 3D structures.
+\paragraph{Sequential Part Assembly.} Similar to the sequential brick assembly problem, sequential part assembly shares common difficulties with a combinatorial optimization problem. \citet{shapemating} introduce a pairwise shape assembly model but the model is limited to the pairwise assembly. \citet{automate,joinable} suggest CAD parts assembly model which assembles parts by exploiting semantic CAD shape information and extracting features from it. \citet{blocksassemble} aim to assemble multi-part objects and tackle the problem with large-scale reinforcement learning and graph-based model architecture. \citet{assembly1} assemble incomplete 3D parts with a part retrieval network and a position prediction network. \citet{TAPNet} propose a model that sequentially moves a piled box into another container with different shapes.
+They tackle the problem by representing previous boxes into graphs and reinforcement learning with rewards considering physical constraints in a new container.